GR-06 - ELECTRONIC DESIGN AUTOMATION - EDA

 Thesis type EXPERIMENTAL, SOFTWARE DEVELOPMENT

-Required skills Required skills include C and python programming.
+Required skills Required skills include C and Python programming.
 Further, a basic knowledge of computer architectures and embedded systems is necessary.
-Desired (but not required) skills include some familiarity with basic machine/deep learning concepts and corresponding models.
+Knowledge of deep learning and the corresponding models is also required.